Security Incident Reports: DDoS and TYPO3

 Email Template

-This template meets the requirements of the TYPO3 Security Team:
+This template meets the TYPO3 Security Team's requirements:

 After Reporting